Skip to main content

 image.src = data.sheetUrl;

-• Always call this API with a valid Firebase ID token for the signed-in user.
+• For frontend integrations, call this API with a valid Firebase ID token for the signed-in user.

 • Always use multipart/form-data.

-• Keep the uploaded face image within the 1 MB limit.
+• Keep the real input image within the 1 MB limit.

 • The frontend should treat sheetUrl as a temporary resource and should not assume it is permanent.